Universal communication part I: modulo additive channels: The redundancy of the universal system

 where

 and for $\tau \leq 1$:

 The parameters are defined as follows:

-Furthermore, the system attaining the upper bound $\Delta_{+}$ does not depend on $k$. \end{theorem} The theorem is proven in the next section.
-Note that both bounds require $\tau$ to be small (and thus $n$ to be large) in order to achieve a small redundancy.
-While the lower bound is linear for $\tau \leq \frac{ |\mathcal{X}| }{k}$, for large values, it increases significantly more slowly (like $\log \tau$).
+Furthermore, the universal system attaining the upper bound $\Delta_{+}$ does not depend on $k$. \end{theorem} The theorem is proven in the next section.
+Note that both bounds require $\tau$ to be small, and thus $n$ to be large, in order to achieve a small redundancy.
+While the lower bound is linear for $\tau \leq \frac{ |\mathcal{X}| }{k}$, for large values, it increases significantly more slowly, like $\log \tau$.
 This is because of the in-efficiency of the IFB system used in the lower bound, at high rates.
-The values of $\Delta_{-}$ in the range $\tau \leq \frac{|\mathcal{X}|}{k}$, is limited to $\frac{\log |\mathcal{X}|}{2 k}$, i.e. a rate offset of half a symbol per block.
+The value of $\Delta_{-}$ in the range $\tau \leq \frac{|\mathcal{X}|}{k}$, is limited to $\frac{\log |\mathcal{X}|}{2 k}$, i.e. a rate offset of half a symbol per block.
 The bound for the range $\tau > \frac{ |\mathcal{X}| }{k} $ is useful, in showing that even if one is satisfied with a redundancy of more than $\frac{\log |\mathcal{X}|}{2 k}$, $\tau$ must be kept small.
 Fig.~\ref{fig:mod_additive_redundancy_fig1} illustrates the bounds of Theorem~\ref{theorem:mod_additive_redundancy} as function of the transmission length $n$, for a constant value of $k$.
 The logarithmic and quantized behavior of the lower bound for small values of $n$ can be observed.
-Fig.~\ref{fig:mod_additive_redundancy_fig1} presents the minimum $n$ required to obtain $\Delta^*(n,k) \leq \delta \cdot \log |\mathcal{X}|$, according to the bounds of Theorem~\ref{theorem:mod_additive_redundancy}, as a function of $k$.
-Although the gap between the upper and lower bounds is significant (a little more than an order of magnitude), the trend is similar.
-These observations are formalized by Corollaries~\ref{corollary:mod_additive_redundancy},\ref{corollary2:mod_additive_redundancy} below, which treat the asymptotical behavior of $n$:
+Fig.~\ref{fig:mod_additive_redundancy_fig2} presents $n^*(k,\delta)$, i.e. the minimum $n$ required to obtain $\Delta^*(n,k) \leq \delta \cdot \log |\mathcal{X}|$, according to the bounds of Theorem~\ref{theorem:mod_additive_redundancy}, as a function of $k$.
+The gap between the upper and lower bounds is significant: a little more than an order of magnitude.
+However, their trend is similar.
+This observation is formalized by Corollary~\ref{corollary:mod_additive_redundancy} below, concerning the asymptotical behavior of $n$: